 - Organization: Organization is as important for the mind as it is for the setting in which the child learns.
 Workboxes, separated by subject, are an excellent way to keep up with engaging resources.
 Whichever space you dedicate for learning, make sure that it remains uncluttered, but still allows easy access to a shelf where they can find materials for art projects, reading, etc. One way to implement the child’s help in this is to dedicate the last ten minutes of the day to “cleaning time”.
 Usually, five to ten minutes is enough for this endeavor, as these little increments on a daily basis erase the need for one massive cleaning at the end of the week.

 - Interest-Based Learning: Have you ever noticed how much more quickly you retain information when you’re interested in the information or subject matter?
 It’s the same way for children!
-Catering to their interests is a great way to make learning fun, memorable, and enjoyable.
+Catering to your child's interests is a great way to make learning fun, memorable, and encourage the love of learning.
 Lapbooks are a fun way to learn about hobbies, specific historical periods, music, animals, and so much more.
 Unit studies work the same way, by addressing one topic across all subject matter.

 - Teacher-Child Interactions: One of the best ways to instill certain thought processes and modes of learning is to model behaviors.
 Working alongside your child in specific subject matters is one thing, but respecting what they think is primarily a “Teacher Activity” (where you are their teacher, of course).
 Set up a weekly “meeting” with them to review the week’s achievements.
 Let them choose how to decorate a family gathering space or room.
-Have them help you decide on specifics for curriculum.
+Have them help you decide on specifics for the curriculum.
+Let them help with the lesson plans for the week.
 They will greatly appreciate the opportunity to see that their opinions matter.

 - Avoid “Rewards Vs. Punishments”: Some rewards work nicely.
 For instance, the feeling you get from a job well done, or knowing you made a good decision simply because it was right to do so.
 On the other hand, when you reward children with something like money, food, or the opportunity to do something they wouldn’t normally get to do, you are actually creating the mentality that in order to be rewarded, they must pass a certain goal set before them.
 This can backfire if there is no reward, as the child will think there is nothing to work toward.